 7. Time limits: The duration of each Own Choice piece must be stated on the entry form to enable the timetable to be prepared accurately.
 Performers should ensure that the Own Choice piece(s) do not exceed the time limit prescribed for the class.
 See “Performing” below.

-8. Repertoire classes: Entrants should perform at least two contrasting pieces by different composers.
+8. Repertoire and Recital classes: Entrants should perform at least two contrasting pieces by different composers.

 9. Change of programme: when titles are required with entry only.
 There may occasionally be circumstances which make changing the stated Own Choice piece unavoidable.
 When this arises, a piece of similar duration may be substituted if this is advised to the Festival Secretary before the final draft of the programme is completed.
 Where a change occurs after the programme goes to print the entrant is still welcome to perform and receive an adjudication but the performance will be treated as non-competitive.